Trek X-Caliber and Procaliber Compared: Which One to Choose?

 Trek X-Caliber 8 vs. 9 and Procaliber 9.5 vs. 9.6 vs. 9.7 compared.

 The main difference between X-Caliber and Procaliber mountain bikes is that X-Calibers have a lower-end aluminum frame and more high-end components.
-Procalibers have higher-end carbon frames and an IsoSpeed decoupler for a more comfortable ride and lower end-components.
+Procalibers have higher-end carbon frames, an IsoSpeed decoupler for a more comfortable ride, and lower-end components.
+The X-Caliber line was discontinued by Trek to simplify their hardtail mountain bikes lineup.

-The following table summarizes the main differences between all X- and Pro-calibers.
+The following table summarizes the main differences between the X-Caliber and Procaliber Trek hardtail mountain bikes.

 100mm travel